Tom Schaar

 Tom Schaar (/ʃɑːr/ SHAR; born September 14, 1999) is an American professional skateboarder.
 Schaar has been a member of Team USA since 2019 and won the silver medal in the men's park skateboarding competition at the 2024 Summer Olympics in Paris, France.
 He was the first skateboarder to land a 1080 and was the youngest X Games gold medalist after completing the first 1080 in a competition at the 2012 Asia X Games in Shanghai; Forbes listed Schaar to their 2020 30 Under 30 Sports category highlighting the next generation of Sports talent.

 Career

 In addition to being the youngest X Games gold medalist, Schaar is also the youngest Dew Tour champion, the youngest and five-time Vans Pool Party champion, and the youngest "Big Air" gold medalist at the Austin X Games.
 Before turning 18 years old, Schaar was a nine-time X Games Medalist with fifteen medals in total from attending 16 X games.
 On March 20, 2019, Schaar was named to the first-ever USA Skateboarding National Team.
+In 2025, Schaar received his first nomination for Thrasher's Skater of the Year award.